contacttoakhil/springboot2rest/README.md

 2. Build image: docker build -t spring-boot2-docker .
 3. Run the image: docker run -p 8085:8085 spring-boot2-docker

+## Deploying into Docker container using docker-compose
+1. Create executable jar using 'mvn clean package'
+2. Create image and deploy in container using 'docker-compose up -d'
+3. Then you can check docker container info using 'docker ps'

 ## Testing via postman:
 GET:http://localhost:8085/employees